coolusername244/one-stop-shop/README.md

   - Code Institute played a vital role in the making of this page with the Boutique Ado videos

-  - The inspiration from this site came from other online e-commerce stores such as Amazon
+  - The inspiration from this site came from other online e-commerce stores such as Amazon, New Look and Primark

   - The product and category fixtures were made by myself and info for the individual products can be found below.
 The resources have been taken for a purely educational purposes.
     - <details open>